cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 ## @COLUMN

-Use the `@COLUMN` function in data syncs to map Cinchy sources to REST/SOAP destinations.
-You can use `@COLUMN` in the request body of SOAP/REST API specifications.
+Use @COLUMN for dynamic column referencing in data syncs, specifically for mapping Cinchy sources to REST or SOAP destinations.

 ### Syntax